-One of the most anticipated movies for 2020 won’t arrive until another six months, but there is a lot of talk already about MGM’s Respect, the true story about Aretha Franklin the more we see and hear about the film, the better it looks.
+One of the most anticipated movies for 2020 has been pushed back to 2021 due to COVID 19, but there is a lot of talk already about MGM’s Respect, the true story about Aretha Franklin the more we see and hear about the film, the better it looks.

 Following the rise of Aretha Franklin’s career from a child singing in her father’s church’s choir to her international superstardom, Respect is the remarkable true story of the music icon’s journey to find her voice.
 Jennifer Hudson does the honors playing Miss Franklin.
 Ironically, Hudson chose a Franklin song for her audition on American Idol; a performance that Randy Jackson called “Brilliant,” which helped to jump-start her career.